internetdrew/portfolio-v3/src/pages/blog/detecting-outside-click-events-with-javascript.md

     const clickX = e.clientX;
     const clickY = e.clientY;

-    if (
+    const outsideClick =
       clickX < menuControlRect?.left ||
       clickX > menuControlRect?.right ||
       clickY < menuControlRect?.top ||
-      clickY > menuControlRect?.bottom
+      clickY > menuControlRect?.bottom;

-    ) {
-      if (menu?.classList.contains("opacity-100")) {
+    if (outsideClick) {
-        menu.classList.remove("opacity-100");
-        menu.classList.add("invisible");
-        menu.classList.add("opacity-0");
-        rightCarat?.classList.remove("rotate-90");
-        return;
+      someFunction()
     }
-    }
   });
 ```
-In the above code, we are isolating everything that the menu action consists of.
-That means, if you have a drop down menu, this should be the element that is the entire containing element you need to detect an outside click from.
+In the above code, we are isolating everything that the menu element consists of.
+In my use case, that includes not only the menu itself but also the menu button I tap to open and close the menu.
+This is important because without including that button in the rect, it will detect those button presses as outside and close the menu immediately after opening it.

-Your click event will have coordinates attached to it.
-You will be able to pinpoint the X and Y coordinates on the client.
+The click event will have X and Y coordinates attached to it.

-Your return value from getBoundingClientRect() will contain the coordinates of the top, right, bottom, and left sides of the element you want to identify outside clicks from.
+Your return value from getBoundingClientRect() will contain the coordinates of the top, right, bottom, and left bounds of the element you want to identify clicks outside of.

-X coordinates are numberical values measured from left to right, while Y coordinates are measured from top to bottom.

 Our `if` statement contains conditions that determine if the click event occurs:
 - to the left or right of the element's boundaries or